makerdao/community/governance/votes/Executive vote - May 21, 2021.md

 ### Adding Volatile-Volatile Uniswap LPs to Liquidations 2.0

 Given the successful outcome of this [poll](https://vote.makerdao.com/polling/QmTkWrzY?network=mainnet#poll-detail), the following vault types will be added to the Liquidations 2.0 framework with the following parameters if this executive proposal passes.
+Further details and rationale may be found in the proposal posted [here](https://forum.makerdao.com/t/uni-lps-liquidations-2-0-parameters/8073).
 * UNIV2WBTCETH-A
 * UNIV2LINKETH-A
 * UNIV2UNIETH-A